flybywiresim/aircraft/docs/a320-simvars.md

     - Used in the `.flt` files to set a default value for the ALT RPTG 2 way switch on the TCAS panel
     - Maps to the `I:XMLVAR_ALT_MODE_REQUESTED` variable which is the actual backing var for the switch

-- A32NX_ELEC_COMMERCIAL_TOGGLE
-    - Bool
-    - True if electrical commercial push button on

-- A32NX_ELEC_COMMERCIAL_FAULT
-    - Bool
-    - True if fault in electrical commercial system

-- A32NX_ELEC_GALYCAB_TOGGLE
-    - Bool
-    - True if electrical galy & cab push button on

-- A32NX_ELEC_GALYCAB_FAULT
-    - Bool
-    - True if fault in electrical galy & cab system

 - A32NX_KNOB_OVHD_AIRCOND_XBLEED_Position
     - Position (0-2)
     - 0 is SHUT, 1 is AUTO, 2 is OPEN